 During a probationary period the individual is not incarcerated but is supervised by an officer from the Department of Probation.

-A copy of the criminal complaint which has been filed against you.
-This will contain a list of the charges filed and a factual summary of what the Police Officer alleges happened - this is called an an "Affidavit of Probable Cause"; A Preliminary Hearing Notice - this will tell you when and where your Preliminary Hearing will take place; A Fingerprint Order - this will order you to appear a to be fingerprinted for these charges (some Magistrates may give this to you at the Preliminary Hearing instead of sending it in advance).
+If, at the time of your Driving Under the Influence stop, you were released (rather than being booked into the county jail) you will receive a "DUI summons" in the mail.
+This summons will generally contain three items:•A copy of the criminal complaint which has been filed against you.
+This will contain a list of the charges filed and a factual summary of what the Police Officer alleges happened - this is called an an "Affidavit of Probable Cause";• A Preliminary Hearing Notice - this will tell you when and where your Preliminary Hearing will take place;• A Fingerprint Order - this will order you to appear a to be fingerprinted for these charges (some Magistrates may give this to you at the Preliminary Hearing instead of sending it in advance).
+Receipt of this summons begins the process of your DUI charge in the Judicial System.
+The following is a summary of what you can expect as your DUI charge works its way through that system.